-Cash equivalents include all highly liquid investments maturing within three months from the date of purchase.
-As of December 31, 2017 and 2016, the Company's cash equivalents consisted of investments in certificates of deposit, commercial paper and money market mutual funds.
+Cash and cash equivalents include all highly liquid investments maturing within three months from the date of purchase.
+As of December 31, 2018 and 2017, the Company's cash and cash equivalents consisted of investments in certificates of deposit, commercial paper and money market mutual funds.